April 28, 2023

 “During perimenopause and menopause, you become very sensitive to very small changes in temperature,” Dr. Mason says.
 “The brain then triggers the body to start to release heat, and that’s when you have a hot flash.”

-Hot flashes usually start with a feeling of heat in your chest, which quickly rises up your neck and to your face.
+Hot flashes usually start with a feeling of heat in your chest, which quickly rises up your neck to your face.
 You may also experience:

 • Flushing and redness in your face.